What Is a Safety Mat?

 This document is part of the DADISICK Industrial Safety Knowledge Base and is intended for technical reference purposes.

-The definitions, principles, and standards described are based on internationally recognized machinery safety regulations and established engineering practices.
+The definitions, operating principles, and standards described are based on internationally recognized machinery safety regulations and established engineering practices.

 Implementation of safety systems must be validated through formal risk assessment and compliance verification in accordance with applicable laws and standards.